osmlab/atlas/src/main/java/org/openstreetmap/atlas/geography/atlas/raw/slicing/README.md

     * These operations are largely similar but there are a few different expectations based on AtlasEntity type-- for example, a sliced linear `Line` will attempt to join all resulting `LineString` pieces for each country using `LineMerger` because occasionally a few of these `LineStrings` can be merged
     * Additionally, the map returned here will use `SortedMap` to guarantee deterministic consistency in `Line` slice creation regardless of what country code settings are used, etc.
 6. On the small chance that the slicing operation returned an empty set or all significant geometry was in exclusively one country, the geometry will be unaltered and the country code tag will be updated to have either the country-missing value or the single country only, respectively
-7. Additionally, should the number of slices be greater than the country identifier space (000-999), then the operation will fail out and the entity will be taggeed with all country codes its geometry spanned
+7. Additionally, should the number of slices be greater than the country identifier space (000-999), then the operation will fail out and the entity will be tagged with all country codes its geometry spanned
 8. Finally, the slice geomtries will be converted sequentially based on their SortedMap ordering into new `AtlasEntities` with the same tags as their parent entity, but with the geomtery of the slice and the country code tag of the relevant country, and these are be added to the relevant staged `CompleteEntity` map
     * At the end of this process, the original parent entity will be removed from the relevant staged `CompleteEntity` map and a `FeatureChange.remove` is added to the `changes` `ChangeSet` to ensure it is removed from the final `Atlas`